Certificate II in Maritime Operations

-This qualification is suitable for people who work in the maritime industry operating as Chief Engineer on vessels with propulsion power up to 500 kW and Second Engineer on vessels with propulsion power up to 750 kW, in the exclusive economic zone (EEZ).
+This domestic qualification licensed by AMSA (Australian Maritime Safety Authority) is suitable for people who work in the maritime industry operating as Chief Engineer on vessels with propulsion power up to 500 kW and Second Engineer on vessels with propulsion power up to 750 kW, in the exclusive economic zone (EEZ).

 The course is conducted face-to-face over an intense 8 day period with an experienced Master who will help and guide you through the required Units of Competency to ensure you have the knowledge and skills that may lead to attaining a Certificate II in Maritime Operations (Marine Engine Driver Grade 3 Near Coastal) issued by Sea School Marine Training RTO 91732.